Saturday, July 31st, 2010

 1850: Amy Tatum, age 92 was listed living with her son George as noted in the 1850 U.S. Census of Ashe County, North Carolina.

 James Tatum, Senior was reported buried near the 1815 train station of Riverside, according to the historian, John P. Arthur.
-This station was found with the help of a railroad buff.
-He had a copy of the railroad's schedule: 7 am Elkland (now Todd), 7:30 am Riverside, 8 am Bowie (now Fleetwood).
+This station was found with the help of a railroad buff, who had a copy of the railroad's schedule: 7 am Elkland (now Todd), 7:30 am Riverside, 8 am Bowie (now Fleetwood).
 The buff had added the names of Todd and Fleetwood.
 An old map he had showed Riverside to be on the Ashe and Watauga line between Todd and Fleetwood at the river.
 My conclusion is that old Riverside was the northwest corner or slightly northwest of today's Brownwood.
 This also makes sense in that two Tatum deeds described the land on the South Fork north of the mouth of Mill Creek, which is about 1 mile from Brownwood.

 In addition, there is a Tatum Cemetery recorded with 5 or so gravestones.
 Russell Hamilton in his book, "Ashe County, N.C.
 Cemetery Records," volume two noted this cemetery as S-34, Tatum Family, Old Fields Township, map coordinate G-10, off of the South Fork of New River Road, SR-1106, close to the swinging bridge away from the River, five graves, including Joseph Tatum (1830 to 18??), Sallie Pearson (183? – 18??).
 SR-1106 is Railroad Grade Road.
 A 36x36 inch map purchased at the court house did not show cemeteries.
 A helpful website comment stated the cemetery was up a 0.5 mile dirt road close to a swinging bridge.
 Unfortunately, the swinging bridge was not found on a 2006 trip and the cemetery could not be identified.

-(X).
+(Part X).
 CHILDREN OF JAMES AND AMEY TATUM

 Children noted with roman numerals (I), (II), (III). etc.